Plosive: Terminology

-In addition, they restrict "plosive" for a pulmonic consonants; "stops" in their usage include ejective and implosive consonants.
+In addition, they restrict "plosive" for pulmonic consonants; "stops" in their usage include ejective and implosive consonants.

 If a term such as "plosive" is used for oral non-affricated obstruents, and nasals are not called nasal stops, then a stop may mean the glottal stop; "plosive" may even mean non-glottal stop.
 In other cases, however, it may be the word "plosive" that is restricted to the glottal stop.
 Generally speaking, plosives do not have plosion (a release burst).
 In English, for example, there are plosives with no audible release, such as the /p/ in apt.
 However, English plosives do have plosion in other environments.

 In Ancient Greek, the term for plosive was ἄφωνον (áphōnon), which means "unpronounceable", "voiceless", or "silent", because plosives could not be pronounced without a vowel.
 This term was calqued into Latin as mūta, and from there borrowed into English as mute.
 Mute was sometimes used instead for voiceless consonants, whether plosives or fricatives, a usage that was later replaced with surd, from Latin surdus "deaf" or "silent", a term still occasionally seen in the literature.
 For more information on the Ancient Greek terms, see Ancient Greek phonology.